VirginiaLynne is an educator and mom of 5. Her science fair articles are from projects that competed successfully (local, state, national).

-What surprised us is learning that these owls are becoming more and more common because they find suburban neighborhoods like ours an excellent environment.
-Over the 40 plus years Dr. Gehlbach studied them (the longest-running study of any bird), he has watched their habitat in Central Texas move from being rural to suburban.
-During that time, his banding and tracking of the birds has shown that they have done very well, adapting nicely to box nests put up by humans when the naturally hollowed out trees were cut down.
-Dr. Gehlbach has found that currently, the owls in suburban areas do better than those in the wild in Central Texas because they have more food, more water, and fewer enemies to worry about.
+During that time, his banding and tracking of the birds had shown that they had done very well, adapting nicely to box nests used by humans when the naturally hollowed-out trees were cut down.
+Dr. Gehlbach has found that the owls in suburban areas do better than those in the wild in Central Texas because they have more food, more water, and fewer enemies to worry about.

 Screech Owls and Blind Snakes: An Unusual Relationship

 For most bird boxes, the policy is to clean them out yearly.
 However, the screech owls have their own system to clean out their boxes.
-According to research done by Dr. Gehlbach, and reported in Audubon magazine in 2002 by Kenn Kaufmann, screech owls have an interesting relationship with blind snakes.
+According to research by Dr. Gehlbach, and reported in Audubon magazine in 2002 by Kenn Kaufmann, screech owls have an interesting relationship with blind snakes.
 They take these snakes, which look like large earthworms, into their nests.
-Dr. Gehlbach speculates that they probably bring them as food for their babies, but these snakes have skin that is rather slimy and slippery.
-It seems that the snakes often slip away from the owl babies and burrow into the mass of rotting debris in the nest.
+Dr. Gehlbach speculates that they probably bring them as food for their babies, but these snakes have rather slimy and slippery skin.
+The snakes often slip away from the owl babies and burrow into the mass of rotting debris in the nest.

-While at the bottom of the nest, the snakes eat the fly and ant larva which are feeding on the leftover baby owl food.
+While at the bottom of the nest, the snakes eat the fly and ant larva, which are feeding on the leftover baby owl food.
 For example, the snakes might eat bits of mice bones and beetles.
-Amazingly, the nests where the blind snakes clean out the rotting material have healthier owlets and more of them fledge out of the nest successfully.
+Amazingly, the nests where the blind snakes clean out the rotting material have healthier owlets, and more of them fledge out of the nest successfully.
 Dr. Gehlbach calls this relationship "mutualism."
-Eventually, when the owlets leave the nest, the snake gets out and goes back to its normal underground life.
+Eventually, when the owlets leave the nest, the snake returns to its normal underground life.